 For the full deep-dive on what the above difference means for your accounting department, our team will gladly walk you through it step by step.
 If you’re looking for that a-ha! moment, book a demo.

-3. Unique features
+3. Unique features to Loop

 - Bonus credit: With Bonus Credit, the Returns touchpoint is instantly transformed into an upsell opportunity like no other.
 You’ve won the customer’s heart with an easy returns process, but Bonus Credit allows brands to further guide people toward exchanges.